idvorkin/idvorkin.github.io/_td/irl.md

 - [Physical Health](https://idvorkin.github.io/physical-health) - My original article on physical health
 - [Tech for health](http://idvorkin.github.io/tech-health-toys) - A list of tech products I've used and tried.

+### Personal Trainer

+At 42 I got a personal trainer.
+Should have done it years ago.
+Several benefits;

+1. Externalized Motivation
+2. Externalized research.
+3. Can turn off brain, and PT tells you what to do so you don't even have to think about exercises or count.

 ### Calf Health